5 Steps to Becoming a Business Analyst

 But what if I don’t have IT skills and experience?

-You don’t need them!
+You don’t need to be able to code to be a business analyst!
 If you are going to be a BA on an IT project, you will need a technical understanding.
 Here’s a post describing the difference and why we see technical skills in BA jobs.

 But what if I don’t have business domain expertise?